 The aim of transition mentoring is to assist employees adapt to new conditions, processes and procedures easily.
 It is effectively applicable for ensuring employees’ adaptation to sudden changes like new working conditions employees have faced with in pandemic in early 2020.
 Generally, group mentoring is preferrable in transition mentoring and it helps arise connection, empathy and collaboration among employees resulting in a positive work culture.

 Unlike succession planning mentoring, upskilling mentoring is designed to retain existing employees.
 With this type of mentoring, companies aim to give chances to employees to progress in their role.
 Upskilling mentoring occurs when a mentor helps a person learn the skills needed in their role to do their job well.
 This is a keystone in becoming an expert in a field of practice.
 Mentors are the driving force of upskilling and help mentees to develop and build their skills, competencies, and expertise.
-Mentors give the right kind of attention, provide the correct guidance and support so that their mentees become more equipped and successful in their career.
+Mentors give the right kind of attention, provide the correct guidance and support.
+Their mentees become more equipped and successful in their career.

 6. Supporting Diversity and Inclusion

 Diversity is critical to the success of any organization, and the ability to build a diverse mentoring network helps create a more inclusive workplace.
 When companies adopt mentoring programs for supporting diversity and inclusion, it ensures employees gain a new perspective and understanding of problems and challenges under-represented people face daily.
-Diversity and inclusivity mentoring programs provide support for all employees from any gender, race, religion and cultural background and focus on overcoming inequality among employees.
+Diversity and inclusivity mentoring programs provide support for all employees from any gender, race, religion and cultural background.
+They focus on overcoming inequality among employees.

 Now, you know different types of corporate mentoring programs.
 It is the right time to promote a mentoring program in your organization.
 Mentorink can empower your organization in many ways.
 It is a flexible and cost-effective online smart mentoring platform so that mentoring can be democratized in workplaces and available to all employees from day zero.